MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-set-up-cost-objects.md

 The chart of cost objects now contains all specified dimension values from the general ledger and includes titles and subtotals.

-## <a name="to-create-new-cost-objects-in-the-chart-of-cost-objects-window"></a>To create new cost objects in the Chart of Cost Objects window
+## <a name="to-create-new-cost-objects-in-the-chart-of-cost-objects-page"></a>To create new cost objects in the Chart of Cost Objects page
-You can set up and maintain cost objects in either the **Cost Object Card** card or in the **Chart of Cost Objects** window.
-In this procedure, you set up cost objects in the **Chart of Cost Objects** window.
+You can set up and maintain cost objects in either the **Cost Object Card** card or on the **Chart of Cost Objects** page.
+In this procedure, you set up cost objects on the **Chart of Cost Objects** page.

-1. Open the **Chart of Cost Objects** window in edit mode.
+1. Open the **Chart of Cost Objects** page in edit mode.
 2. In the **Code** field, enter the cost object code.
 All cost objects must have a code.
 3. In the **Name** field, enter the cost object name.
 4. Choose the drop-down arrow in the **Line Type** field to specify the purpose of the cost object.